 Related Web Sites

 1719 Herr House: The oldest home in Lancaster County, the beautiful stone house (often nicknamed the “Hans Herr House”) was built in 1719 by Christian Herr, a Swiss-German Mennonite immigrant.
-Also used for worship services, it is oldest extant Mennonite meetinghouse in the Western Hemisphere.
+Also used for worship services, it is the oldest extant Mennonite meetinghouse in the Western Hemisphere.

 The Mennonite Information Center: Welcome center for visitors to the Lancaster Mennonite and Amish community and the life-size Biblical Tabernacle Reproduction.